rcmgleite/rldb/src/cluster/README.md

 The cluster module contains 2 interconnected implementations of rldb (when configured in cluster mode)

 1. Partitioning - implemented via consistent hashing
-  - we will call the partitioning space "ring state"
-2. Ring state(node discovery and ring assignment and failure detection) implemented via gossip protocol
+2. Ring state(node discovery, ring assignment and failure detection) implemented via TCP gossip protocol

 See each specific file for detailed information.